PRTG API v2 Overview

 is a short description of the error in English.request_id

 is the ID of the request that encountered the error.
-The ID can be used to link the error with messages found in the log files.
+Use the ID to link the error with messages found in the log files.

 Error Codes